CAMmag logo

 Fittings for the cycle assembly were selected by Mr Hopfinger, consultant to the project, and comprised an assortment of proprietary components.
 Full-width Prior alloy hubs were laced into Dunlop 15×2½" rims and shod with 20" carrier grade tyres, these being the same sizes as adopted on several scooters by Mercury and Dunkley.
 Though slimmer in section, the substantial, panel-sided mudguards appear similar to the Mercury Hermes, Dolphin and Dunkley Popular scooter types in their style of valance, and would undoubtedly have been very functional for their purpose.

-Ida Wood with an Elswick-VAP bike Ida Wood, the wife of Chief Engineer Barry Wood, covered considerable mileage in road testing, and stands with one of the restyled VAP prototypes.
+Ida Wood, the wife of Chief Engineer Barry Wood, covered considerable mileage in road testing, and stands with one of the restyled VAP prototypes.
 UFU 254 carries the next consecutive registration to Number 5, so was undoubtedly one of the original MIRA test machines, and shows how styling for the Lynx was being developed.
 It wears the first engineering model trailing link fork set produced in the workshops, the first one-piece side-panels replacing the chain & belt guard set, and the characteristic rack that also carried over to the Lynx.
-At this stage it still wears the 'bubble' tank on the top frame tube and appears in the maroon colour that finished all the VAP prototypes.
+At this stage it still wears the ‘bubble’ tank on the top frame tube and appears in the maroon colour that finished all the VAP prototypes.

-The 'bubble' petrol tank with its tool cover was the same one as selected by Reynolds for their prototype mopeds, however, following-on from testing the Elswick prototypes, it was preferred to relocate a VAP 'standard' tank to underneath the seat for functional cleanliness reasons.
+The ‘bubble’ petrol tank with its tool cover was the same one as selected by Reynolds for its prototype mopeds, however, following-on from testing the Elswick prototypes, it was preferred to relocate a VAP ‘standard’ tank to underneath the seat for functional cleanliness reasons.
 Re-siting of the tank would have left the twin tube frame particularly bare and, in line with the vogue toward press-formed frames, it was decided to box the main section within two panel halves.
-Along with the new chain & belt guard side-panel sets, these were 'tinsmithed' out in the model shop, and no press tooling was ever made.
+Along with the new chain & belt guard side-panel sets, these were ‘tinsmithed’ out in the model shop, and no press tooling was ever made.
 The frame panel forms were styled to extend forward of the steering head, where they were ported to access the frame space as a cable tidy, and the forward joint was closed by a large, enamel painted, shaped metal badge.

 Barry Wood with Elswick Lynx